bowers-illinois-edu/Research-Group-Bibliography/README.md

 is a problem, but those urls will only work on my computer.
 We can't share those papers publically, but we could share them in our research group somehow.
 I am open to ideas about this.

+If you fork and add, please contribute back to grow the database.